koenw/stratum/README.md

 which might achieve about ±1mSec deviation on a LAN and perhaps ±10mSec on less predictable connections (like most WANs).

-Serving this time locally over [NTP][ntp] allows you to keep very accurate time on your network, even independent of the internet.
+Serving this time locally over NTP allows you to keep very accurate time on your network, even independent of the internet.

 Manage your *Raspberry Pi Time Servers* by [building custom images](#building-a-custom-image) or